sasank98/Reward-engineering-on-Robotic-Arm/README.md

             return -np.array(d > self.distance_threshold, dtype=np.float64)
         else:
             return d*self.time

-'''
+`

 make changes to these methods in the, specific tasks to make a custom reward function the tasks are present in `custom_gym\envs\panda_tasks` directory

 ## Graphs
-Before testing the effectiveness of reward engineering, we iterated through different algorithms by varying their hyper-parameters on Panda-reach environment
+Before testing the effectiveness of reward engineering, we iterated through different algorithms by varying their hyper-parameters on the Panda-reach environment

 Mean rewards across different algorithms are plotted in the graph below

 ![image](/support/panda_reach_algorithms.png)

-Mean Rewards for both cases on DDPG algorithm
+Mean Rewards for both cases on the DDPG algorithm

 ![image](/support/DDPG_rengg.png)
-it can be seen that the mean reward is about the same for both the cases, but we actually changed the reward function and gave additional multiplication factor
+it can be seen that the mean reward is about the same for both cases, but we actually changed the reward function and gave an additional multiplication factor

 Mean Rewards for both cases using TQC algorithm